The Insider’s Guide to Leicester

 45 West is an independent Bottle Shop and Bar situated in the heart of Leicester, a stone’s throw away from Leicester Cathedral.
 Enjoy signature G & T’s and an extensive cocktail menu.

-The Orange Tree’s lovely private courtyard garden is a wonderful treat during the summer and more recently, Brick and Beam just opened in the city’s Cultural Quarter and features a great terrace bar.
 When it comes to good coffee, stop off at St Martin’s Tea and Coffee where the coffee is freshly roasted in their own roastery.

 A treasure trove of beauty delight, you’ll find Amelia Nour in the classy Stoneygate area of the city.
 Inside the shelves are lined with beautiful vegan, vegetarian and eco-friendly products ranging from Oskia to Prismologie.